 The APVTPB should be accrued over the working lifetime of employees.
 At any time much of it has not been "earned" by employees.
 The APVTPB is used to develop expense and liability figures.
-To do so, the APVTFB is divided into two parts: the portions attributable to service rendered prior to the valuation date (the past service liability or actuarial accrued liability under GASB 25 and 27) and to service after the valuation date but prior to retirement (the future service liability).
+To do so, the APVTFB is divided into two parts: the portions attributable to service rendered prior to the valuation date (the past service liability or actuarial accrued liability under GASB 43 and 45) and to service after the valuation date but prior to retirement (the future service liability).

-The past service and future service liabilities are each accrued in a different way.
-We will start with the future service liability which is accrued via the normal cost.
+The past service and future service liabilities are each funded in a different way.
+We will start with the future service liability which is funded by the normal cost.

-C. Cost to Prefund Retiree Benefits
+D. Cost to Prefund Retiree Benefits